 - The bilateral U.S.-Uruguay relationship is strong.
 Uruguay’s government and business sectors have a favorable view of American business.

 Uruguay is also an attractive market for international companies.
-It is one of the most politically and economically stable countries in the region and can serve as a regional distribution hub through its Free Trade Zones.
-In terms of foreign direct investment (FDI), Uruguay has received investment from various countries over the last 15 years, reflecting greater confidence in the country’s institutional framework and economic policy.
+In terms of foreign direct investment (FDI), Uruguay has received investment from various countries over the past 15 years, demonstrating greater confidence in the country’s institutional framework and economic policies.
 For more information on FDI into Uruguay, please see the Investment Climate Statement section of this document.